jmartinezmaes/neotype_prelude/README.md

 ## Features

 - **Tools for comparing values**: use the contracts provided by the `Eq` and `Ord` interfaces to implement equivalence relations and total orderings.
 - **Tools for combining values**: use the contract provided by the `Semigroup` interface to implement semigroups.
 - **Algebraic data types**:
     - Model optional values with `Maybe`.
     - Handle failures with `Either`.
     - Validate forms and user input with `Validated`.
     - Implement stack-safe recursion with `Eval`.
-    -   Get creative with more exotic types like `These`.
+    - Get creative with more exotic types like `Ior`.
 - **Generator comprehensions**: simplify working with monads by writing imperative style code blocks using a coroutine syntax.
 - **Async generator comprehensions**: take generator comprehensions to the next level using the power of Promises and `async/await` syntax.

 ## Install